Wi-Fi 6 – A Technical Guide to the 802.11ax standard for Business Networks

-The WiFi 6 was announced in 2018, which was the better, faster generation of the ongoing 802.11ac technology or WiFi5.
+This new WiFi technology was announced in 2018, which was the better, faster generation of the ongoing 802.11ac technology or WiFi5.
 It began to be certified in September 2019 in the devices.
 Slowly but gradually, the 802.11ax (WiFi6) started appearing on devices.
 For now, it is coming in the flagships of Apple and Samsung.
 The WiFi6 tech has also emerged in some routers and access points.

 Of course, this technology offers significant improvements to its predecessors.
 Not only does it work in high-density environments, but it also supports dozens of devices.
 Furthermore, it also boosts the battery life of compatible devices and possesses higher data transfer rates than previous generations.